Sharks (rugby union): 1920-1990: The years of pain

-Natal didn't enjoy any success prior to the 1960s, although legendary coach Izak van Heerden did manage to fashion two unbeaten seasons in ’61 and ’63, when the Currie Cup competition wasn’t held.
+Natal did not enjoy any success prior to the 1960s, although legendary coach Izak van Heerden did manage to fashion two unbeaten seasons in '61 and '63, when the Currie Cup competition was not held.
 The 1956 final saw Natal up against Northern Transvaal and even though it was contested at Kingsmead in Durban, 9-8 was the score in favour of the men from Pretoria.
 With so many Springbok test matches in the early 1960s, the Currie Cup was contested only four times in that decade.
 Natal failed to make an impression, despite being able to call on the likes of Springboks Ormond Taylor and Keith Oxlee.
 But the province did succeed in building its own unique style of exciting rugby, thanks to the foresight and genius of Van Heerden.
 Van Heerden, who coached Natal from the late 1950s into the 1960s, was ahead of his time, fostering a brand of rugby that placed so much emphasis on ball retention and the interplay of forwards and backs to produce try-scoring opportunities.
 Nonetheless, Natal saw very little success in the 1970s, until the arrival of Wynand Claassen from Pretoria in late 1979.
 What followed was a rare third-place finish in the Currie Cup in 1980, with Claassen receiving inspirational support from Welshman Roger Gardner and former Wallaby Mark Loane.
-The standout result was a 22-19 defeat of Northern Transvaal – Natal’s first win over Northern's at Loftus Versfeld in 41 years.
+The standout result was a 22-19 defeat of Northern Transvaal – Natal's first win over Northern's at Loftus Versfeld in 41 years.
 Northern Transvaal went on to win the Currie Cup again that year, but Natal was the only side to get the better of them.

 1981-1985: Relegation to Section B

-During the 80s, Natal could call on players of the calibre of Gawie Visagie, Henry Coxwell, Rob Hankinson and Mort Mortassagne, but relegation to the B-Section followed in ’81.
+During the 80s, Natal could call on players of the calibre of Gawie Visagie, Henry Coxwell, Rob Hankinson and Mort Mortassagne, but relegation to the B-Section followed in '81.
 The side made up for this in 1984 by qualifying for the Currie Cup final, despite plying their trade in the B-Section.
 That was after a stunning semi-final victory over Free State, thanks to two tries from Des McLean and one each from Derek la Marque and Claassen.
 The "Banana Boys" gave a good account of themselves in the 1984 final, but Western Province were too good, winning 19-9 at Newlands in Cape Town.
 For much of the 1980s, Natal was written off as a B-Section team punching above their weight.
-It wasn't until the arrival of legendary coach Ian McIntosh from Zimbabwe and the return to the A-Section in 1987 that they started to lay the foundations for success in the 1990s.
+It was not until the arrival of legendary coach Ian McIntosh from Zimbabwe and the return to the A-Section in 1987 that they started to lay the foundations for success in the 1990s.